-There are electric powered options out there, but the following solution has the least amount of moving parts that I could find.
+There are electric powered vacuum sealers out there, but the following solution has the least amount of moving parts that I could find.

 Alternative to the Electric FoodSaver Vacuum Sealer

 The FoodSaver is a very popular vacuum sealing solution using plastic bags.
 It turns out they sell an attachment that will allow you to use your existing contraption to seal mason jars.

 The downside is that it uses electricity and it has a lot of moving parts that I can’t fix if needed.